smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 might change the way you think about your releases.

 Building great software takes time.
-It is not an exact science and needs care throughout the process to result in products that people will want to use.
+It is not an exact science and needs care throughout the process to result in products people will want to use.
 Consistently being able to release quality software is a challenge and balancing rapid iterations with craftsmanship is imperative.

 As your practices around releasing software change over time you might be tempted to take shortcuts.
-Perhaps your code needs to be compiled and creates a package that your distribute or deploy.
+Perhaps your code needs to be compiled and creates a package to be distributed or deployed.
 Maybe the way you perform development, validation and time your releases has a consistent process that is strictly adhered to.
 Allowing changes to either the resulting package or process used to create it comes with trade-offs for each shortcut used.

 Our team and company have tried different approaches making either the package or process completely immutable to varying degrees.
-Knowing that these important aspects of how you release software don't change can lead to more trust in the resulting applications and more repeatable releases.
+Knowing these important aspects of how you release software don't change can lead to more trust in the resulting applications and more repeatable releases.